czouck/cbzouckUtica/README.md

 [Brief Introduction - Remove this afterwards]

 I am a Junior at Utica University, I am majoring in cybersecurity and minoring in computer science.
-I started my college education as a computer science student and made the switch to cybersecurity this year.
+I started my college education as a computer science student and made the switch to cybersecurity for my junior year.
 I am fluent in multiple programming languages and eager to learn more.

 ## Objective
 [Provide Objective - Remove this afterwards]]